Tracey Morris: Early career

 On 18 April 2004, she stood on the Blackheath, London starting line not knowing what was to come.
 But as a relatively unknown runner she burst into the public conscience by becoming the first British woman in the London Marathon.
 She was so unknown that one of the then British fastest runners, Birhan Dagne, did not try to finish in front of her as "I did not know who she was".

+After retiring, Morris continued working as an optician in Leeds.